Narzhan/domain_analyzer/README.md

 Domain analyzer
 =========
-The purpose of this repository is to provide a container for a domain analysis.
-The analysis evaluate whether the domain is mailicious or not and uses a search engine data for it.
+The purpose of this repository is to provide a system for a domain analysis.
+The system evaluates whether the domain is malicious or not and uses a search engine data for it.
 For running the code you would need Docker.
 To start use the convenience **docker-compose.yml** in root of this project.

 Requirements
 =========